nhthieu/nhthieu.github.io/src/content/blog/i-use-arch-btw.md

 At the end of the day, Arch or any distro is just a tool, and as long as you feel comfortable, have fun, and it helps you with your work, then it's the best distro.
 I like Arch because it is what I want it to be.
 It's minimal, fast and reliable.
 Being able to dig in the system configurations and customize it to my liking helps me learn more about Linux, and I think that's the beauty of Arch.
 It also helps me build this mindset of figuring things out on my own, learning to be comfortable with being uncomfortable fixing and exploring things that I don't know, and to be honest, isn't that what programming is all about? - the fact that you learn something new everyday, and you learn as you go.

 The chance of breakage is non-zero but the seas have been smooth sailing, and I'm enjoying the ride.
+Was it worth it to switch?
+Probably.
+Probably not.
+But I don’t care.
+I had fun.
+Sometimes we do things because it’s useful to do them.
+Sometimes we do things because we like doing them.
+It’s important to know the difference.
+This was fun.

 Oh, I use Arch btw.